loagit/Quill-Examples-and-FAQ/README.md

 ```
 This will not only find the button as a toolbar component/control, but will also associate it with the icon and the behavior of the desired format (in this case bold).
 If you want to create an italic button, use the `ql-italic` CSS class, and so on.

-**To define custom buttons that do not work with existing formats**, you'll of course need to define a new format (see question 017), and you can use SVG as the button icon.
+**To define custom buttons that do not work with existing formats**, you'll of course need to create a new format (see question 017), and you can use SVG as the button icon.
 For the button to automatically call (and also reflect the state of) a custom format, you must define the button's CSS class with the blot name of the registered format.

 Let's say you have created a highlight format, and you want to add an icon to the respective button.
 We can have the following HTML structure:
 ```html